jafaryor/algorithms-and-data-structures/src/readme.md

 Usually, the subproblem graph gives an alternative way to perform the  same analysis.
 Each vertex corresponds to a subproblem, and the choices for a  subproblem are the edges incident to that subproblem.

+## Greedy Algorithms
+Algorithms  for optimization  problems typically  go through  a sequence  of  steps,with a set of choices at each step.
+For many optimization problems, using dynamic programming to determine the best choices is overkill; simpler, more efficient algorithms will do.
+A __greedy algorithm__ always makes the choice that looks best at the moment.
+That is, it makes a locally optimal choice in the hope that this choice will lead to a globally optimal solution.

+### Greedy choice property
+We can assemble a globally optimal solution by making locally optimal (greedy) choices.
+In other words, when we are considering which choice to make, we make the choice that looks best in the current problem, without considering results from subproblems.

+Here is where greedy algorithms differ from dynamic programming.
+In dynamic programming, we make a choice at each step, but the choice usually depends on the solutions to subproblems.
+Consequently, we typically solve dynamic-programming problems in a bottom-up manner, progressing from smaller subproblems to larger subproblems.

+In a greedy algorithm, we make whatever choice seems best at the moment and then solve the subproblem that remains.
+The choice made by a greedy algorithm may depend on choices so far, but it cannot depend on any future choices or on the solutions to subproblems.
+Thus, unlike dynamic programming, which solves the subproblems before making the first choice, a greedy algorithm  makes  its first choice before solving any subproblems.

+A  dynamic-programming  algorithm  proceeds  bottom  up,  whereas  a  greedy  strategy  usually progresses in a top-down fashion, making one greedy choice after another, reducing each given problem instance to a smaller one.

+### Optimal substructure
+A problem exhibits __optimal substructure__ if an optimal solution to the  problem contains within it optimal solutions to subproblems.
+This property is a key ingredient of assessing the applicability of dynamic programming as well as greedy algorithms.

 ---